-Around 800 redundant tree guards have been removed from a farm in Otterburn by a team of volunteers.
+Around 800 'eyesore' tree guards removed from North Yorkshire farm

 The tree guard litter pick is part of a new campaign initiated by charity Friends of the Dales to reduce the amount of single-use plastic in the National Park.